Four-manifolds, geometries and knots: Bundle spaces

-Since the Kirby-Siebenmann obstruction of a closed 4-manifold is natural with respect to covering maps and dies on passage to 2-fold coverings, the nonsmoothable manifold $CP^2\sharp -*CP^2$ admits no nontrivial free involution.
-The following lemma implies that $S^2\tilde\times S^2$ admits no orientation preserving free involution, and hence no free action of $Z/4Z$ or $(Z/2Z)^2 $.
+Since the Kirby-Siebenmann obstruction of a closed 4-manifold is natural with respect to covering maps and dies on passage to 2-fold coverings, the non-smoothable manifold $CP^2\sharp -*CP^2$ admits no nontrivial free involution.
+The following lemma implies that $S^2\tilde\times S^2$ admits no orientation preserving free involution, and hence no free action of $Z/4Z$ or $(Z/2Z)^2 $. \begin{lemma} Let $M$ be a closed $4$-manifold with fundamental group $\pi=Z/2Z$ and universal covering space $\widetilde M$.
+Then \begin{enumerate} \item $w_2 (\widetilde M)=0$ if and only if $w_2 (M)=u^2 $ for some $u\in H^1(M;\mathbb{F}_2)$; and